Ford GT 550

 All Aluminum Ford 5.4L, DOHC, Supercharged V-8, Dry-Sump Oil System, Rated at 550 horse power

 The original Ford GT, GT-40, as it became known as it stood only 40 inches tall, was introduced in 1964 to compete in international endurance racing.
-The GT-40 first won at Le Mans in 1966 and repeated in 1967, 1968 and 1969.
-It also had wins in the Daytona 24 hour and Sebring 12 hour races as well as Riverside, California and numerous other tracks/races during it's career.
+On an interesting note, Henry Ford II tried to buy Ferrari in the early 1960s.
+Enzo Ferari rebuffed Ford.
+Henry Ford was so ticked off at Enzo that he decided to bean Ferrari at its own game--racing.
+And so Ford developed the GT-40 which first won at Le Mans in 1966 and repeated in 1967, 1968 and 1969.
+It also had wins in the Daytona 24 hour and Sebring 12 hour races as well as Riverside, California and numerous other tracks/races during its career.

 In order to commemorate the 100th anniversary of Ford Motor Company, a street version retro-copy of the GT-40 was commissioned.
 These cars were built starting in late 2004 though 2006 and were sold as 2005 and 2006 Ford GT's.